 Ripon College awards financial aid using information from the Free Application for Federal Student Aid (FAFSA).
 This form is available online, from your high school guidance counselor or from the Office of Financial Aid.
 Follow these steps to apply for financial aid:

-- Use the FAFSA on the Web Pre-Application worksheet (PDF) to assist you and your parents in collecting information for questions asked on the online FAFSA.
+- Use the FAFSA on the Web FAFSA on The Web Worksheet to assist you and your parents in collecting information for questions asked on the online FAFSA.

 - You and your parents should apply for an FSA User ID and Password online to serve as your electronic signatures on your FAFSA application.